sapphirepp/sapphirepp/doc/pages/coding-conventions.md

     for which we need not search below whether it is ever changed, and it helps the compiler help us find bugs if we ever accidentally change the value.

 ## Documentation style {#coding-conventions-documentation}

 We build the documentation for @sapphire using [Doxygen](https://www.doxygen.nl/index.html).
 We use the `/**` style for documentation strings and `@` for Doxygen commands.
-You can [Markdown](https://www.doxygen.nl/manual/markdown.html) syntax in your comments and include Latex formulas using `\f$ \alpha \f$` for inline and
+You can use [Markdown](https://www.doxygen.nl/manual/markdown.html) syntax in your comments and include Latex formulas using `\f$ \alpha \f$` for inline and